MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/system.md

     WScript.Echo(variableName);
     ```

-To use Power Automate Desktop variables in scripting actions, use the percentage notation (**%**) and handle the variables the same way as hardcoded values.
+To use Power Automate variables in scripting actions, use the percentage notation (**%**) and handle the variables the same way as hardcoded values.

 ![A Python script that contains the  percentage notation.](\media\system\run-python-script-action.png)